You haven't had biscuits like these before.

 Pumpkin puree stars in this recipe.
 The puree adds a seasonal kick and plenty of vitamins and minerals.
 You can thank clean ingredients like chilled coconut oil for the decadent flavor in these biscuits – our healthy substitute for fattening butter.
 These Pumpkin Biscuits gradually rise into flaky, golden delights.
 It’s never too early (or late!) to fill your house with the aromatic scent of fall.

-- 1 cup unsweetened pumpkin puree, canned (be sure to choose unsweetened puree, not pie filling) or homemade
+- 1 cup pumpkin puree unsweetened, canned (be sure to choose unsweetened puree, not pie filling) or homemade

 - 1/2 teaspoon baking soda